FranQuant/AI-based-Trading-Strategies/README.md

 This repository presents a comprehensive framework for developing AI-driven trading strategies focusing on systematic risk premia.
 It integrates state-of-the-art machine learning techniques with quantitative finance methodologies to create, validate, and backtest trading signals.

+## Data Source

+This project utilizes historical market data obtained through the **[EODHD APIs](https://eodhistoricaldata.com/financial-apis/)**.
+Their high-quality financial data has been instrumental in developing and testing AI-based trading strategies.

+Special thanks to **[EODHD](https://eodhistoricaldata.com/financial-apis/)** for supporting this research.

 ## Description:

 This project deploys a systematic, AI-driven framework to develop and evaluate quantitative trading strategies.
 Our modular pipeline integrates robust API-based data acquisition with advanced feature engineering—including regime detection via Hidden Markov Models—to produce high-quality inputs for our models.
 We implement a suite of deep learning architectures, including a GRU, a standalone LSTM model, and an LSTM-CNN hybrid, all validated through rolling cross-validation and realistic backtesting that incorporates transaction cost adjustments.
 Performance is benchmarked against a buy-and-hold baseline, and the framework supports rapid experimentation with alternative architectures such as LSTM with attention mechanisms and transformers.